kabirkhan/recon/docs/tutorial/1_loading_data.md

 Recon NER expects your data to be in the [Prodigy Annotation Format](https://prodi.gy/docs/api-interfaces#ner).

-A single example in this format looks like:
+A single example in this format looks like

 ```JSON
 {